abhi4u221/T20-World-Cup-2022-Optimal-Team-Selection-Analytics/README.md

 🔑 Key Takeaways:
 ✅ Harnessing the Power of Power BI 📊
-✅Proficiency in Data Exploration through SQL, Fact, and dim Tables 📚
+✅Proficiency in Data Exploration through SQL, Fact,and dim Tables 📚
 ✅Importing Data from MySQL Databases/CSV Files/Excel Workbooks 📂
 ✅Skillful Data Transformation and Calculated Columns with Power Query and M Language
 ✅Crafting Effective Data Models with Star and Snowflake Schemas 🌟❄️